IgorLevinX/Docker-App/README.md

 ## Docker Python GUI App for managing containers in a basic way

+### App Summary
+The app is used to manage docker containers on a basic level on the local system using Python3 Tkinter GUI module for the interface and Docker SDK module for interacting with the Docker Engine.

+The options the app gives are based on existing docker commands for containers and images.

 ### Tested with Ubuntu, Debian and Windows 10 Pro

 #### Install Docker on ubuntu: